Henry-n-Nguyen/Tetris-AI-JS/README.md

 ## Contact

-- If you have any questions, suggestions, or issues regarding Tetris-AI-JS, please feel free to contact the project maintainer directly at [henrynnguyen02@gmail.com](https://mail.google.com/mail/u/1/#inbox?compose=DmwnWrRlQHcrkPNmbbZRtKSshRfLsbFgSjRjTCNgSHnjKjBmdFtNkFhhtzmHpQCpLZbmCfQwWxrg)
+- If you have any questions, suggestions, or issues regarding Tetris-JS, please feel free to contact the project maintainer directly at [henrynnguyen02@gmail.com](https://mail.google.com/mail/u/1/#inbox?compose=DmwnWrRlQHcrkPNmbbZRtKSshRfLsbFgSjRjTCNgSHnjKjBmdFtNkFhhtzmHpQCpLZbmCfQwWxrg)
 - Thank you for checking out Tetris-AI-JS!
-Have fun playing or watching the AI in action!
+Have fun playing in action!